What is Node JS Used for in 2024 – Complete Guide

 The back-end for Social Media Networking

-Social networks are often single-page applications so from that angle Node.js is a good fit.
+Social networks are often single-page applications, so from that angle, Node.js is a good fit.
 It’s also a popular choice for the back-end due to its speed of operation and ability to be used as a single code-base solution when the front-end is also based in JavaScript.

-Where To Use Node.js, but Cautiously
+Where to Use Node.js, but Cautiously

 It’s good to know when to use Node.js, but it’s important to understand how to use Node JS effectively, and that it may not always be the best solution.
 We’ll discuss such cases below.

-Server-side Web Applications With a Relational Database on Back-end
+Server-side Web Applications with a Relational Database on Back-end

 We’ve discussed what Node is used for, but historically Node.js featured limited relational database tools compared to other platforms.

-Nonetheless, numerous developers still use and support Node.js for this application, using for example MySQL and Sequelize.
+Nonetheless, numerous developers still use and support Node.js for this application, using, for example, MySQL and Sequelize.

 When Is Node.js Not a Good Idea?

-We’ve outlined what can you do with Node JS, but it’s not a good fit for all projects.
+We’ve outlined what you can do with Node JS, but it’s not a good fit for all projects.
 We’ll outline such cases below.

 CPU-heavy Server-side Computation